Bank like a financial pro with the Alliant mobile app. Make payments, deposit checks, manage cards and so much more.

 Different credit unions require different qualifications.
-The most common ways to qualify for a credit union is through your place of work or the place where you live.
+The most common ways to qualify for a credit union is through your place of work or the place you live.
 However, some credit unions offer other ways for the public to become members.

 At Alliant, you can qualify for membership in five different ways.
 You can be an employee/retiree of a qualifying company or a member of a qualifying organization, you can live or work in a qualifying Chicagoland community or you can choose to support Foster Care to Success.
 (Alliant will make a one-time $5 support payment on your behalf.)

 Banks do not have qualifications like credit unions do.
 They are open to the public and call their depositors customers.